 It was not completely clear to us how the arranging and monitoring of placements works in practice.

+Industry expectations

-Industry expectations Placements are a critical part of student learning in paramedicine however the nature of the work provides some unpredictability.
+Placements are a critical part of student learning in paramedicine however the nature of the work provides some unpredictability.
 Both s 9(2)(ba)(i) commented that overall they expect students coming to placements to be prepared for reality ie the type of placement they will be in, with enough knowledge and practice to be useful, to know the boundaries of their current competence and to bring 'a good attitude'.

+Issues identified

-Issues identified s 9(2)(ba)(i) The School has a system set up where students can flag experiences they have concerns about.
-The Programme Manager advised that the clinical logbook is for ākonga to keep track of their experiences on placement and get feedback from preceptors. s 9(2)(g)(i) The Placements Coordinator advised that students don't get much choice in when their placements are as they are required to be available during clinical weeks.
+s 9(2)(ba)(i) s 9(2)(ba)(i) The School has a system set up where students can flag experiences they have concerns about.
+The Programme Manager advised that the clinical logbook is for ākonga to keep track of their experiences on

+The Placements Coordinator advised that students don't get much choice in when their placements are as they are required to be available during clinical weeks.
 However, students are usually emailed at the start of each semester before the roster is completed and asked to advise any dates they cannot attend due to work or other prior commitments, and where possible these are blocked out to be worked around.

-Feedback from Year 1 students 5 9(2) Recommendation:
+Feedback from Year 1 students s 9(2)(ba

+placement and get feedback from preceptors. s 9(2)(g)(i)

+s 9(2)(b

+Rec

+omi mendation: s 9(2)(b)(ii)

+\bigcirc